PallottaEnrico/LegalEval/README.md

 - [Flavio Pinzarrone](https://github.com/flaviopinzarrone)
 - [Giuseppe Tanzi](https://github.com/giuseppe-tanzi)

 Project work for the "Natural Language Processing" course of the Artificial Intelligence master's degree at University of Bologna.
-This code in this repository is a devolopment of the first two tasks of the [LegalEval challenge](https://sites.google.com/view/legaleval/home) of SemEval 2023. <br>
+This code in this repository is a devolopment of the first two tasks of the [LegalEval challenge](https://sites.google.com/view/legaleval/home) of [SemEval 2023](https://semeval.github.io/SemEval2023/). <br>

-The LegalEval challenge proposes three tasks, based on Indial Legal documents:
+The LegalEval challenge proposes three tasks, based on Indian Legal documents:
 - Rhetorical Roles prediction
 - Legal Named Entity Recognition
 - Court Judgement Prediction with Explanation.

 ## Introduction

 Our work focuses on the first two tasks.
 For the first task we present a context-aware approach to enhance sentence information.
 With the help of this approach, the classification model utilizing InLegalBert as a transformer achieved <b>81.12%</b> Micro-F1.
-For the second task we present a NER approach to extract and classify entities like names of petitioner, respondent, court or statute of a given document.
+For the second task we present a NER approach to extract and classify entities like names of petitioner, respondent, court or statute from a given document.
 The model utilizing XLNet as transformer and a dependency parser on top achieved <b>87.43%</b> F1.

 ## Task A